Hardest Solitaire Games by Win Rate

 How We Define "Hard"

 Win rate is the foundation of this ranking.
-It measures the percentage of deals that are theoretically winnable with perfect play.
-A game with an 8% win rate means 92 out of 100 deals end in a loss no matter how well you play.
+It measures the percentage of deals winnable with perfect play.
+An 8% win rate means 92 out of 100 deals end in loss—no matter how well you play, because many of those deals are impossible to win from the moment they are shuffled.

-But win rate alone is incomplete.
-Clock solitaire has a 7.7% win rate — and it makes zero decisions.
-You just flip cards.
+However, win rate alone is incomplete.
+Clock solitaire has a 7.7% win rate.
+Yet it makes zero decisions.
+You flip cards.
 That is luck, not difficulty.

 This list requires two things: a low win rate AND a high skill ceiling.
-Every game here rewards better play with better outcomes.
-If you study strategy, you will win more often.
-That is what makes these the most difficult solitaire games that reward skill — and worth the investment.
+Every game rewards better play.
+Study strategy and you win more often.
+That separates real difficulty from pure chance.

-We also excluded variants so obscure they are impossible to find online.
-Every game below has multiple free-play options so you can start immediately.
+Additionally, we excluded variants too obscure to find online.
+Every game below has multiple free options available now.

 The 7 Hardest Solitaire Games — Ranked Table